BabylonJS/OldDocumentationSite/content/How_To/mesh/Glow_Layer.md

 ## Anti Aliasing

 Depending on your setup, some aliasing artifacts might appear in the glow.
-To prevent taht to happen on WebGL 2 only devices, you can specify the number of samples to use for MSAA on the main render target.
+To prevent this behavior, you can specify the number of samples to use for MSAA on the main render target.
+Please note that it will only work on WebGL2 capable browsers.

 ```javascript
 var gl = new BABYLON.GlowLayer("glow", scene, {